22.214.171.124 * DANCE WELCOMES IT'S COMPETITION GROUPS:

 How many competitions does the studio attend?

--We generally compete 3-4 times throughout the season.
-Competitions usually start in March/April and end sometime between April and July depending on if we qualify for nationals.
+-We generally compete 3-5 times throughout the season.
+Competitions usually start in March/April and end in mid-July if we qualify for nationals.

 If I sign up for competition, do I have to do them all?